nbgrp/singlea/docs/bundles/redis.md

 declaring certain [SingleA features](../features/about.md) as required to prevent client registration without specify parameters for these features.

+## Prerequisites

+This bundle use the [SncRedisBundle](https://github.com/snc/SncRedisBundle) to operate with a Redis instance.
+You need to install it yourself and configure a client with alias "default" before install the SingleA Redis bundle.
+The name "default" can be changed later.

 ## Installation

 ### Symfony Flex